Visible Infrared Imaging Radiometer Suite: Specifications

 VIIRS has a swath width of 3060 km at the satellite's average altitude of 829 km.
 This swath width is able to provide complete coverage of Earth across the day.
-The VIIRS instrument can collect data in 22 different spectral bands of the electromagnetic spectrum, in the wavelengths between 0.412 µm and 12.01 µm.
+The VIIRS instrument can collect data in 22 different spectral bands of the electromagnetic spectrum, in the wavelengths between 0.412 μm and 12.01 μm.
 The spatial resolution of the sensor depends on the band of the electromagnetic spectrum.
 Out of the 22 different spectral bands the sensor has, 16 are moderate resolution bands (M-bands) which have a spatial resolution of 750m at the Nadir.
 The other six bands are made up of five imaging resolution bands (I-bands), which have a spatial resolution of 375m at the nadir, and one day/night panchromatic band with a spatial resolution of 750m.
 VIIRS imaging optics include a 19.1 cm Aperture and a 114 cm Focal length.
 The average orbit power for the instrument is 200 watts.
 In total the instrument weighs 275 kg.

+Spatial resolution

+The VIIRS instrument provides 22 spectral bands at two native spatial resolutions, 375 meters (m) and 750 m, which are resampled to three nominal spatial resolutions 500 m, 1,000 m, and 5,600 m (0.05 degrees) in the NASA produced data products.